Easter brunch bunny bao (steamed buns)

 Equipment: a pair of sharp scissors, a multi-tiered bamboo steamer, kitchen parchment paper

 Make the dough.
 In a large bowl mix the dry ingredients together well.
 Add the warm water a little at a time, mixing all the time, until it forms a shaggy ball.
-Add the oil and knead in the bowl until the dough cleans the sides.
+Important: You may need less water than the total amount, depending on how humid or dry it is and other factors, so add the water a little at a time and stop when the consistency looks right - rather shaggy, not too wet.
+(That's how doughs work.)
+Add the oil and knead in the bowl until the dough cleans the sides, sprinkling in a bit of flour of you made the dough too wet.
 Place on a board (lightly floured if necessary) and knead until smooth.
 Form into a ball, place back in the bowl and cover with plastic wrap.
 Leave until risen to about 2 1/2 times its original size, about 1 hour.

 In the meantime, make the filling.
 In a dry non-stick frying pan, fry the the bacon bits until crispy but not too black.
 Drain well on a paper towel.